Skip to main content

 Critical Minerals and Battery Component Requirements

-For vehicles placed in service (delivered) on or after April 18, 2023, the credit amount will depend on the vehicle meeting the critical minerals sourcing and/or battery components sourcing requirements.
+For vehicles placed in service (delivered to the consumer) on or after April 18, 2023, the credit amount will depend on the vehicle meeting the critical minerals sourcing and/or battery components sourcing requirements.
 A vehicle meeting both sourcing requirements may be eligible for the full $7,500 credit, and a vehicle meeting only one of these sourcing requirements may be eligible for a credit of $3,750.
 A vehicle meeting neither requirement will not be eligible for a credit.

 In some instances, you may need to check with your dealer regarding the eligibility of and credit amount for a specific vehicle.